BACOUL/digitalmeve/README.md

 Communication

 Slogan: “DigitalMeve — The first global platform to analyze and certify the authenticity of your documents.”

-Landing page (EN/FR), short explainer videos, live demo, and social campaigns.
+Channels: landing page (EN/FR), short explainers, live demos, LinkedIn/Twitter/YouTube.

 ---